iobeam/iobeam/README.md

 The REST API also supports richer queries with operators (e.g., `mean`, `min`, `max`), date / value ranges, time-series rollups, and more.
 Please refer to our [Exports API](http://docs.iobeam.com/exports/) for more information.

+### Creating additional project tokens ###

+When you create a project, the token you are given has admin privileges, which you will not want to distribute with devices going to third parties.
+Instead, you can generate a new token that allows you to upload data (i.e. has write permissions) but not admin permissions.

+    # Generating a read/write only token
+    $ iobeam token project -id=<project_id> -read=true -write=true -admin=false

+    # Generating a write only token
+    $ iobeam token project -id=<project_id> -read=false -write=true -admin=false